 It is comprehensive.
-The XLSX includes form W-2s, 1099-R, SSA-1099, and 1040.
-In addition, Reeves has created separate worksheets for almost every calculation, as well as including the numerous tax schedules.
+Reeves’ tax calculator spreadsheet includes all the forms you would expect, such as your W-2s, 1099-R, SSA-1099, and 1040.
+Also, Reeves has developed separate worksheets for almost every calculation, as well as including the numerous tax schedules.

 As you would expect, Reeves protects the workbook sheets to prevent unwanted changes.
 You can unlock the sheets and tinker if you wish, but this could result in an inaccurate tax return.
 I would suggest leaving the document protection in place—at least until you’ve made your tax calculations.

 However, after first installing the Taxvisor executable in a virtual machine, I can confirm it is legitimate and will cause your system no harm.

 Taxvisor has four worksheets: Single Filing, Joint Filing, Married Separate Filing, and Head of Household Filing.
 The four sheets all feature a list of Federal tax parameters specific to each tax return.

 Taxvisor also features a handy legend detailing your income, taxes owed, remaining taxes owed, and of course, your tax summary information.
 Like Excel1040, Taxvisor’s worksheets are protected to stop unregulated tinkering that could lead to an inaccurate return.